Blockstream/gdk/docs/source/gdk-json.rst

 .. code-block:: json

  {
-    "part": "ur:crypto-seed/oeadgdstaslplabghydrpfmkbggufgludprfgmaotpiecffltnlpqdenos"
+    "part": "ur:crypto-seed/oeadgdstaslplabghydrpfmkbggufgludprfgmaotpiecffltnlpqdenos",
+    "return_raw_data": true
  }

-:part: The UR-encoded string for an individual part.
-For multi-part decoding, the
+:part: Mandatory.
+The UR-encoded string for an individual part.
+For multi-part
-    parts can be provided in any order.
+       decoding, the parts can be provided in any order.
+:return_raw_data: Optional, default ``false``.
+If ``true``, return the raw
+        CBOR byte data as a hex string in addition to any decoded data.

 .. _bcur-decoded: